 • Consider skipping job boards entirely if your roles require specialized talent, passive candidates, or multi-channel outreach.
 AI sourcing platforms like Pin handle those use cases at $100-$249/month with no per-slot charges and no cap on the number of roles you can source for simultaneously.

-For teams evaluating their full recruiting tool stack, the question isn't always "which ZipRecruiter plan?" - it's whether a job board belongs in your stack at all.
-The answer depends on role type, candidate availability, and whether you need passive or active talent.
+When evaluating the full recruiting tool stack, the question isn’t always “which ZipRecruiter plan?” - it’s whether a job board belongs in your stack at all.
+The answer depends on role type, talent availability, and whether you need passive or active candidates.

 Frequently Asked Questions